Migraine: Symptoms, Causes, and Management | SPARSH Hospital

 Migraine Without Aura

-The most prevalent type, this form lacks the warning signs of an aura but includes moderate to severe headache pain, often with nausea and sensitivity to light and sound.
+The most prevalent type, this form lacks the warning signs of an aura but includes moderate-to-severe headache pain, often accompanied by nausea and sensitivity to light and sound.

 Migraine With Aura